isaacito12/fork-hev/Components/MotorGenerator2/README.md

   All inputs are constant.
   This is used to check that the harness model runs.

-- Start engine ...
+- Drive ...
-  MG1 starts engine.
+  MG2 drives vehicle.

-- Generate ...
+- Regen ...
-  MG1 converts engine's mechanical power to generate electric power.
+  MG2 converts vehicle's mechanical power to generate electric power.

-- Stop engine ...
-  Engine stops operating, and then
-  MG1 tries to spin engine crank in the reverse direction which is prevented by sprag clutch.
+  This simulates regenerative braking.

 _Copyright 2022 The MathWorks, Inc._